 \subsection{Representation in the splitting field}

-We now start to use the fact that the characteristic polynomial $p(x)$ of our generator is primitive.
-Let $\mathbf E$ be the \emph{splitting field} of a polynomial $p(x)$ of degree $n$ over $\Z/2\Z$~\cite{LiNIFFA}.
-In particular, $\mathbf E$ can be represented by polynomials in $\alpha$ computed modulo $p(\alpha)$, and in that case by primitivity the zeroes of $p(x)$ are exactly the powers
+We now start to use the fact that the characteristic polynomial of our linear engine is primitive.
+Let $\mathbf E$ be the \emph{splitting field} of a primitive polynomial $p(-)$ of degree $n$ over $\Z/2\Z$~\cite{LiNIFFA}.
+In particular, $\mathbf E$ can be represented as $(\Z/2\Z)[\alpha]/p(\alpha)$, that is, by polynomials in $\alpha$ computed modulo $p(\alpha)$, and in that case by primitivity the zeroes of $p(-)$ are exactly the powers